EasternStandard/git-workflow/pantheon.md

 In a normal git workflow, you must first check out the `master` branch before merging into it; similarly, in Pantheon, you must have the target environment open on your screen in order to merge into it.

 Merging code in this way will simply merge the branch that powers the selected multidev environment into the environment shown on the screen.

+> #### info::Note
+>
-Note that it is also possible to merge one multidev environment into another using the same process.
+> It's also possible to merge one multidev environment into another using the same process.

 # Initial Git Workflow